 SSN for Foreign Workers

 Welcoming foreign nationals on non-immigrant visas to your team often comes with unique challenges, especially concerning the Social Security Number (SSN).
 Delays in obtaining an SSN can affect payroll and benefits processing, yet employers must navigate these hurdles efficiently.
-This guide outlines critical strategies for onboarding foreign employees awaiting their SSNs, ensuring a smooth transition for the company and the new hires.
+This post discusses onboarding foreign employees awaiting their SSNs, ensuring a smooth transition for the company and the new hires.

 1. Utilizing E-Verify and Managing Form I-9 without an SSN